Stealth Inc 2

 Main Menu

-The main menu, as with the rest of the UI, as described above took inspiration from Stealth Bastard in both layout and theming, using scanlines to emulate a surveilance camera but with an elevated solid colour pixel style with other elements to convey a retro CRT ‘green screen' style corporate company intranet system.
+The main menu, as with the rest of the UI, as described above took inspiration from Stealth Bastard in both layout and theming, using scanlines to emulate a surveillance camera but with an elevated solid colour pixel style with other elements to convey a retro CRT ‘green screen' style corporate company intranet system.

 Chamber Select

-The chamber (level) select menu again emulates a intranet theming such as filing visual language.
+The chamber (level) select menu again emulates an intranet theming such as filing visual language.
 The main goal with the menu’s layout was to balance both information about the player's progress vs global scoring whilst also displaying a sneak peek of the level as a means to identify each level without giving away too much other information.

 Chapter Select